-The Committee's assessment can lead to three possible recommendations: thesis approved for public defence, smaller revisions and rejection.
+The Committee's assessment can lead to three possible recommendations: thesis approved for public defence, revisions required, and rejection.

 Thesis approved for public defence

-The thesis is considered approved for public defence if it is considered as an independent and comprehensive scientific work of international standard, where the doctoral candidate satisfies the minimum requirements for research competence (ref.
+The thesis is considered approved for public defence if it is considered an independent and comprehensive scientific work of international standard, where the doctoral candidate satisfies the minimum requirements for research competence (ref.
 Level requirements).
-Thesis recommended for public defence can nevertheless have weaknesses, but these weaknesses are of such a nature that they can be defended in an oral defence, without being corrected in the evaluated thesis.
+It does not mean a thesis recommended for public defence has to be without flaws of weaknesses.
+However, the weaknesses should be of such a nature that they can be defended in an oral defence.
 The recommended length of the report is three to six pages.